meg768/homebridge-tilt-hydrometer/README.md

-# homebridge-tilt-hydrometer
+# homebridge-tilt-thermostat
-Homebridge plugin for Tilt hydrometer
+Homebridge plugin for Tilt Hydrometer to act as a thermostat for homebrewers.